 Laser cutting is a unique process, especially in rapid prototyping.
 There is an important need for it in rapid prototyping because of its advantages listed below.

 Laser cutting operates on a unique and flexible setup.
 Therefore, making a separate cut does not require a new setup or laser.
-You can also use the same setup with different shapes and material thickness.
+You can also use the same setup with different shapes and material thicknesses.

 When you compare laser cutting to other cutting methods, laser cutting is more accurate.